tkon3/bilm-tf/README.md

 The vocabulary file is a a text file with one token per line.
 It must also include the special tokens <S>, </S> and <UNK> (case sensitive) in the file.

-IMPORTANT: the vocabulary file should be sorted in descending order by token count in your training data.
+**IMPORTANT**: the vocabulary file should be sorted in descending order by token count in your training data.
 The first three lines should be the special tokens (\<S>, \</S> and \<UNK>), then the most common token in the training data, ending with the least common token.

-NOTE: the vocabulary file used in training may differ from the one use for prediction.
+**NOTE**: the vocabulary file used in training may differ from the one use for prediction.

 The training data should be randomly split into many training files, each containing one slice of the data.
 Each file contains pre-tokenized and white space separated text, one sentence per line.
 Don't include the \<S> or \</S> tokens in your training data.